“Marseille of our Mediterranean”

 See Illinois (unpublished)

-Chicago has long been described—and decried—as the least Illinoisan of cities.
-That is accurate enough, but for much of its life it has been one of the least American of cities too.
-As the Italian sociologist Marco D’Eramo has pointed out, Chicago in the half-century after the Civil War was the “Marseille of our Mediterranean, a chaotic land- and seaport whose Babel of languages, customs, tastes, smells and dirt.”
+Chicago has long been described—and decried—as the least Illinoisan of cities by citizens of every other Illinois cities.
+That is accurate enough, but for much of its life Chicago was one of the least American of cities too.
+As the Italian sociologist Marco D’Eramo has pointed out, Chicago in the half-century after the Civil War was the “Marseille of our Mediterranean, a chaotic land- and seaport . . . [a] Babel of languages, customs, tastes, smells and dirt.”
 By 1920 only Boston and New York were more foreign than Chicago as measured by the birthplace of its citizens.
 Seven in ten Chicagoans of that year had been born abroad or had parents who were.

 The ethnic as a big-city type figures too prominently in the story of Chicago to ignore it, so when I wrote the Chicago chapters of my never-published guide to Illinois history and culture, I examined the critter at length—20,000 words on this topic alone, one of the reasons the book was commercially unpublishable.